copygirl/Immersion/README.md

   - C#¹
   - Mono Debug²
   - godot-tools
-  - C# Tools for Godot³
+  - C# Tools for Godot
   - EditorConfig for VS Code
   - Todo Tree

 1) The *C#* extension is available as the proprietary [`ms-dotnettools.csharp`] from the *Visual Studio Marketplace*, which is incompatible with VS Codium due to its debugger's licensing (see [dotnet/core#505](https://github.com/dotnet/core/issues/505)), or as the open-source variant [`muhammad-sammy.csharp`] from the *Open VSX Registry*.
 2) *[Mono Debug]* is not available on *Open VSX Registry* (if you're using VS Codium), so you'll have to download it from the *Visual Studio Marketplace* and install it manually from the `.vsix` file.
-3) *[C# Tools for Godot]* VS Codium also requires an additional workaround on due to depending on Microsoft's proprietary C# extension (see [godotengine/godot-csharp-vscode#12](https://github.com/godotengine/godot-csharp-vscode/issues/12)).

 [Godot]: https://godotengine.org/download
 [.NET 6 SDK]: https://dotnet.microsoft.com/en-us/download